blazingdrummer/BakedModpack/README.md

 # Known Issues
 Many of these issues are marked in-game with a wrench icon to indicate they are known.
 Please refer back to this section if you see one.
 ## Impossible Challenges
-Due to the nature of modded RoR2 and how the pack uses lunar coins, there are 3 challenges from the base game that are nearly or completely impossible to complete when playing this pack.
+Due to the nature of modded RoR2 and a lack of access to Prismatic Trials, there are 2 challenges from the base game that are currently impossible to complete while playing this pack.
 I'd recommend picking one of the presented solutions when you run into this situation.

   - `Prismatically Aligned`: Complete a Prismatic Trial
     - While you are playing a modded instance, prismatic trials are not available (to prevent cheating).
 Your options are: complete this challenge in vanilla RoR2 before returning to modded play, or modify your save file.
 For information on how to edit your save file directly, check out [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1704500228) or visit the [Discord](https://discord.gg/CYYJdrz) if you have questions.